leomvit/leomvit.github.io/_posts/2019-08-20-she-is-free.md

 categories: [ poetry ]
 author: swati
 image: assets/images/7.jpg
+excerpt: "She's a wild flower, they said, as free as the wind.
+She dances to the rhythm of the rain, and to the mountains, she sings.
+Little do they realize, she dances to fly away."
 ---
 She's a wild flower, they said, as free as the wind,
 She dances to the rhythm of the rain,